InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training

 \subsubsection{Baseline Systems}

 We compare \name against four state-of-the-art distributed training systems: Megatron-LM, DeepSpeed, FlexSP~\cite{wang2025flexsp}, and Seq1F1B~\cite{sun2024seq1f1b}.
 Megatron-LM is the current general-purpose SOTA featuring 4D parallelism comprising TP (equipped with Megatron-style SP), DP (ZeRO-1), CP, and PP. DeepSpeed integrates ZeRO of three stages and Ulysses-style SP.
-Seq1F1B featuring 1F1B pipeline schedule is included as TPP baseline.
+Seq1F1B, featuring the 1F1B pipeline schedule, is included as a token-level PP baseline.
 The original approach of Seq1F1B divides sequences into a uniform number of chunks, which is not compatible and efficient in varied-length corpora.
-We implement an enhanced version of Seq1F1B that splits and packs sequences into fixed-sized chunks.
-FlexSP represents the previous SOTA training system on varied-length corpora.
+For fair comparison, Seq1F1B denotes splitting and packing sequences into fixed-sized chunks as well as employing a static checkpointing strategy.
+FlexSP extends DeepSpeed, representing the previous SOTA training system on varied-length corpora.